 UPDATE: CORONAVIRUS (COVID-19)

-Please join us online by clicking this link: CROSSING LIVESTREAM
+If you do not feel comfortable coming in-person, you can join us online by clicking this link: CROSSING LIVESTREAM

 WHAT ABOUT OTHER PROGRAMS AND ACTIVITIES?